Dimension is polynomial in height for posets with planar cover graphs

-To illustrate the challenges we face in separating the blue and red trees, we show on the left side of Figure~\ref{fig:vertical} how it can happen that $x_0Tb_i\cap y_0Sa_j$ can intersect for at least half the comparable pairs in $A_I\times B_I$.
-In this example, there is one ``essential'' crossing of the red and blue trees.
-On the right side of this figure, we show a small example with two essential crossings.
-With these examples in mind, it is conceivable that a more complex example might have arbitrarily many different essential crossings.
-Accordingly, it will take some effort to show that this cannot happen.
+In Figure~\ref{fig:vertical}, we illustrate some of the challenges we face in finding disjoint witnessing trees.

-Now we begin the material necessary to separate the red and blue trees.
+Now we begin the material to address this challenge.
 Let $Z$ be the non-empty subposet of $P$ consisting of all elements of $P$ that belong to a witnessing path from $x_0$ to $y_0$.
 If we restrict our drawing of $G$ to the induced subgraph determined by the elements of $Z$, we obtain a drawing without edge crossings of the cover graph of $Z$.